sealx017/SMASH-package/README.md

 ### Overview of the main functions
 -  The function SMASH fits our proposed method.
-Along with the p-values corresponding to the method SMASH, the function also returns two additional results, one corresponding to the method SPARK-X [1] and the other result corresponding to an approximate version of the method SpatialDE [2].
+Along with the p-values corresponding to SMASH, the function also returns two additional results, one corresponding to the method SPARK-X [1] and the other result corresponding to an approximate version of the method SpatialDE [2].

 -  The function Expression_plot can be used for basic visualization of a gene expression  in cells/spots.